gost/server/test/playground_tests.md

 ## Playground tests

-Here a collection of sample requests to start working with the GOST API
+Here a collection of sample requests to start working with the GOST API.
+It contains 6 steps: create a Thing, create a Location, create an ObservedProperty, create a Sensor, create a Datastream and create an Observation.

-## Create a Thing
+## 1] Create a Thing

 Request: